NeuroTechX/ntx_slack_archive/introductions.md

  >Hello :wave: I'm Sidney - I was at <http://SHA2017.org|SHA2017.org> and participated in a icibici workshop.
 I'm very curious about what I build there and want to learn more -  I program for iOS and macOS and want to see if i can write some code related to this workshop

+8/17/2017 10:53 AM

+ **davidevaleriani** :

+ >Hey sidney, welcome here.
+Make sure you join the <#C1G552DD4|smartphone-bci> channel, which is focused on icibici.